 1. Summer months

-Most drivers might think that they’re more likely to get into a collision when conditions are wintery, but the reality is there are more collisions in July than any other month, followed by October and August.
+Most drivers might think that they’re more likely to get into a collision when conditions are wintery, but the reality is there are more collisions in August than any other month, followed by July.

 2. Frantic Fridays

-Maybe it’s because we’re all in a rush to get home to kick off our weekend, but for many our weekends start off on the wrong foot.
+Maybe it’s because we’re all in a rush to get home to kick off our weekend, but for many drivers the weekend starts off on the wrong foot.
 Almost 17 per cent of all police-reported collisions in Canada happen on Fridays; no other day comes close.

 3. The evening rush

-Hands down, the evening rush hour (starting at 3 p.m. and ending at 6 p.m.) has the most collisions.
-This three hour period of the day accounts for 25 per cent of all collisions that happen over the course of the day.
+The evening rush hour (starting at 3 p.m. and ending at 6 p.m.) is easily the time of day most prone to collisions.
+This three hour period in the late afternoon accounts for 25 per cent of all collisions that happen over the course of the day.

 Car collisions and your car insurance

-Take care, stay safe, and drive carefully to keep your car insurance premiums in check because a collision where you are at fault (even if it is only partially at fault) can be costly.
-An at-fault collision can increase your premiums as much as 50 per cent.
+Take care, stay safe, and drive carefully to keep your car insurance premiums in check because a collision where you are found to be at fault (even if you’re only partially at fault) can be a costly hit to your wallet.
 Don’t let an at-fault accident increase your rates.
 Drive safe and avoid driver distractions to keep your premiums low.

 * Canadian car accident statistics come from data available at Canada’s National Collision Database.